 Employability Plus Programme

-The Employability Plus Programme (EPP) is a new initiative that gives University of Waikato students the opportunity to gain work-ready skills through volunteer activity.
+The Employability Plus Programme (EPP), launched in 2017, gives University of Waikato students the opportunity to gain work-ready skills through volunteer activity.
 As a student, you'll get recognised for the extra work you do and stand out when you’re job hunting by gaining the practical skills and experience sought by prospective employers.

 If you’re a not-for-profit organisation this is a great opportunity to engage with our students.
 Find out more about becoming an EPP partner below.